-- Lack of a structured treatment approach: Before deciding on a rehab centre, make sure to ask a representative for a full outline of their treatment approach(es).
+- Lack of a structured treatment approach: Before deciding on a rehab centre, ask a representative for a full outline of their treatment.
 If they cannot provide this, you should see this as a red flag and seek an alternative option.

-- Unnecessary degree of individual restriction/dehumanisation: The way that mental illness has traditionally been viewed and treated is founded on highly problematic, dehumanising values and treatment methods.
-Make sure the facility you chose treats every individual case as an individual case and sees the full person in need of treatment, rather than imposing values and restrictions on that individual.
+- Excessive degree of individual restriction/dehumanisation: The way mental illness has traditionally been viewed and treated is founded on highly problematic, dehumanising values and treatment methods.
+Make sure the facility you chose treats every individual case as an individual case and sees the complete person in need of treatment, rather than imposing values and restrictions on that individual.

 What to look for?